 It’s an unfortunate fact of life that it’s not always warm and sunny when we want to go riding.
-Therefore a packable rain jacket, that can be deployed when necessary and carried easily in a jersey pocket when it's not needed, is a is a staple part of any rider’s wardrobe.
-Even in the summer, the weather can be very changeable, especially if you are heading into the high mountains or riding all day.
+Therefore, having one of the best packable rain jackets that can be deployed when necessary should be a staple part of any rider’s wardrobe.
+Even in the summer, the weather can be changeable, especially if you are heading into the high mountains or planning to be out all day.

-Whilst you might opt for a heavier-weight waterproof jacket in deep winter or if you know it’s going to rain all ride long, most of us prefer something a little lighter and easier to carry.
-These packable jackets still have to fit well, offer excellent protection against the weather and breathe well so we don’t get damp from our sweat.
+Whilst you could opt for one of the best waterproof cycling jackets or best winter cycling jackets, if you know it’s going to rain the whole ride, however, thats rare, and most would prefer something a little lighter and easier to carry.
+Packable rain jackets still have to fit well, offer excellent protection against the weather and breathe well so we don’t get damp from the inside out.

 At just over £100 and just under 100g, the Castelli Squall Shell offers good value for money and excellent performance on the road.
 The fabric is gossamer-light and virtually translucent, yet it has a good element of stretch that provides a non-restrictive fit and is fully taped for total protection against the elements.
 There is a single, large, reflective stripe down the back and a reflective Castelli logo on the left arm.